 - Very good permeability (means that soil transmits water and air very well)

-- Lime deficiency (by lime I mean agricultural lime, that is also called aglime and is used as a soil conditioner and serves as a base that affects soil acidity) – too much lime will lessen acidity but can also affect potassium and magnesium amounts and cause their deficiencies
+- Lime deficiency (by lime I mean agricultural lime, which is also called aglime and is used as a soil conditioner and serves as a base that affects soil acidity) – too much lime will lessen acidity but can also affect potassium and magnesium amounts and cause their deficiencies

 - Moderate moisture